REGULAR DAYTIME EVENTS

 Matthew Murray, Human rights lawyer, civil society activist and founder of an anti-corruption NGO in Russia.
 Professor at the Columbia University School of International & Public Affairs and Harriman Institute and co-founder of a Columbia Forum that convenes U.S. government experts, practitioners and academics to Innovate Solutions to Systemic Corruption.

-March 11 at 1 PM: TBA
+March 11 at 1 PM: The New National Security Strategy

-April 8 at 1 PM: TBA
+April 8 at 1 PM: Geopolitical Tensions: US-China Relations and the Taiwan Strait

 May 13 at 1 PM: The State of Major Power Competition in the Trump 2.0 Era: The Tools and Rules of Competition